What is Vulnerability Scanning?

 In this Guide:

-Vulnerability scanning is an automated process designed to spot, assess, and report security flaws in devices, networks and applications.
-This is a important part of cybersecurity, as it allows organizations to find vulnerabilities before attackers have a chance to exploit them.
+Vulnerability scanning is an automated process designed to identify, assess, and report security flaws across devices, networks, and applications.
+It is a foundational pillar of modern cybersecurity, enabling organizations to find and fix weaknesses before attackers can exploit them.

 How Does Vulnerability Scanning Work?